jeanrocco/PI-shutdown-push-button/README.md

 # PI-shutdown-push-button
 A header mounted push button that will safely shutdown the Raspberry PI

 This project describes a very simple but very very usefull tool that allow you to safely shutdown your Raspberry PI.
-This might be particularly usefull when, for instance, your headless PI is unreacheable because your network/wifi-router happens to be down... you probably know what I mean... the question is then how to safely shutdown the PI without risking an SD card corruption.
+This might be particularly usefull when, for instance, your headless PI is unreacheable because your network/wifi-router happens to be down at the exact moment you need to shut down the PI ... you probably know what I mean... the question is then how to safely shutdown the PI without risking any SD card corruptions.

 Now I didn't devised this setup, the credit all goes to [GIMX](https://gimx.fr/wiki/index.php?title=RPi#Autostart_GIMX_at_boot_without_GUI) where I found it.
 A bit of advertisement here:...
 GIMX is a cool project that allows old gamers, like me, to use the mouse and keyboard to play games on the PlayStation or XBox.
 Sounds like a gimmick doesn't it :-) !!!